okamayana/coding-challenge/README.md

 ## Technical choices

+The following design decisions were made:

+* Use of `double` primitives instead of `BigDecimal` for decimal numbers.

+ This is mainly because `BigDecimal`s may take a toll on performance and make it difficult for the program to scale as well as code/algorithm simplicity.

+* Use of approximate comparisons of decimal numbers, e.g. rounding of decimal numbers (to 2 decimal places by default) before doing comparisons on them.

+ This is again partly to avoid the use of `BigDecimal` in calculations, while at the same time still a reliable and simple alternative.

 ## Testing

 Unit testing was done with JUnit 4 unit-test framework.
 The project's test code mostly cover the following issues: